danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     + normal: 30 Hz, normal movement (default)
     + fast: 60 Hz, suitable for gaming
     + fastest: 100 Hz, maximum firehose
+* **\#pdparty accelerate orientation _value_**: rotate accelerometer to match interface orientation?
+  - _value_: boolean 0-1 to enable/disable accelerometer orientation

 _Note: \#touch & \#accelerate events are automatically started for RjDj scenes for backward compatibility._

 The accelerometer, gyroscope, and magnetometer values are instantaneous raw values.

+##### Orientation

+Sensor orientation is relative to the device in portrait:
+* x axis: -left / +right
+* y axis: -bottom / +right
+* z axis: -back / +front

+...except for RjDj scenes where the accelerometer is rotated to match the interface orientation.
+As of PdParty 1.3.0, acceleromtation rotation is no longer the default for all scene types.
+Re-enable this behavior by sending `#pdparty accelerate orientation 1`.

+##### Motion

 Motion events are pre-processed orientation values using the accelerometer, gyroscope, and magnetometer relative to a default reference frame:
 * attitude: current orientation in space (pitch, roll, yaw)